 Update May 2009: Thanks to comments and questions from you the community, Starbucks has finally decided to try to tackle its cup issue.
-We applaud Starbucks for convening a Cup Summit this month.
-Starbucks CEO Howard Schultz has pledged that all of its iconic Starbucks paper cups will be recyclable by the year 2012.
-That is 3 and a half years away.
-Given that Starbucks is going through 3 billion cups now per year, that is over 10 billion more paper cups that will be thrown away.
+We applaud Starbucks for convening a Cup Summit.
+Starbucks CEO Howard Schultz pledged that all of its iconic Starbucks paper cups would be recyclable by the year 2012.
+[Note that they missed the deadline.]

 In the meantime, we ask Starbucks please to implement solutions that patrons can use right away.
 First, in regions where composting is available, switch to the ecotainer 100% compostable cup and put green bins in the stores.
 This solution is available now.
 Second, offer more for-here ceramic mugs in the cafes, actively encourage guests to order drinks in them and give them 10 cents for doing so.
 With a little thoughtfulness, we can have our coffee - or chai tea - and our planet too.
 Let's continue to let Starbucks know how we feel via their Facebook page and their Starbucks customer service site.